 Fires in manufactured homes claim the lives of 400 Americans each year and injure 1,000 more.
 Many of these fires are caused by heating and electrical system malfunctions and improper storage of combustibles.

-The Apple Valley fire Department would like consumers to know that there are simple steps you can take to prevent the loss of life and property in home fires.
+There are simple steps you can take to prevent the loss of life and property in home fires.

 During a typical year, manufactured homes account for 21,000 fires, hundreds of deaths and $180 million in property losses.
 An estimated 11 million Americans live in manufactured homes, where fire deaths occur at twice the rate of fire deaths in other types of homes.